 Choice one: Repayment mortgage or interest-only mortgage

-In broad terms, mortgages are either 'repayment' or 'interest-only'.
+In broad terms, mortgages are either 'repayment' or.

 With repayment mortgages, you will pay off the interest on your mortgage as well the mortgage itself.
 This means you’ll have a bigger monthly repayment to make compared to an interest-only mortgage.
 However, you’ll be paying off all your outstanding debt.